Johnnsonkp/cozy_tees/README.md

 Cozy Tees is a two-sided-marketplace application that allows users to buy and sell T-Shirts.
 The two-sided-marketplacese caters for sellers who are trying to sell a T-Shirt that may have been an accidental buy or doesn't fit anymore and isn't what they expected.
 It also caters for buyers who are looking to buy quality affordable T-Shirts that are within their area.

-Cozy Tees also caters to sporter fans, our sporting section has all that you need to look like a part of your favourite team/teams.
+Cozy Tees also caters to sporting fans, our sporting section has all that you need to look like a part of your favourite team/teams.
 <br>
 <br>